-Spectral windows must be associated with a correlator mode which can be selected independently for each baseband.
-Double-click on the entry in the Bandwidth, Resolution column to bring up the list of available options.
-The entry in bold text corresponds to the lowest spectral resolution (single-continuum) mode - TDM.
-All other modes have much higher spectral resolution and are referred to as FDM.
-Please make sure that the bandwidth and resolution selected for each spectral window are appropriate for the expected spectral properties of your source(s) as entered in Section 6.
-4x4-bit correlator modes can be selected on the 12-m array for dual polarization only.
-Such modes are marked as '4bit', have the same bandwidth as the corresponding 2x2-bit modes (marked as '2bit'), but have double their spectral resolution.
+Starting from Cycle 10, not only the traditional 2x2-bit modes, but also 4x4-bit correlator modes can be selected on the 12-m array for dual polarization only.
+Such modes are marked as '4bit', have the same bandwith as the corresponding 2x2-bit modes (marked as '2bit'), but have doube their spectral resolution.
 4x4-bit modes can be selected for improved sensitivity.
 Please note that only one 4x4-bit spectral window per baseband can be selected.

 The spectral averaging factor is by default set to 2 in order to lower data rates.
 Note that an averaging factor of 2 degrades the spectral resolution only marginally (by $\sim$ 15 per cent) but halves the data rate for that spectral window.
-You can modify the spectral averaging factor by double-clicking on the default '2' entry in the Spec Avg. column of the spectral window table.
+You can modify the spectral averaging factor by double-clicking on the default '2' entry in the $Spec\ Avg$ . column of the spectral window table.
 This will bring up a list of possible spectral averaging factors.
 Selecting one of the values will immediately change the spectral resolution in the table.
 No spectral averaging is possible for TDM spectral windows.

-The OT enforces a strict upper limit of $70~\mathrm{MB\,s^{-1}}$ for the data rate of the 64-input Correlator (used for 12-m configurations).
+The OT enforces a strict upper limit of 70 $\rm MB\,s^{-1}$ for the data rate of the 64-input correlator (used for 12-m configurations).
 In addition, this is calculated using 50 antennas, the maximum that might be used during an observation.
+Although the sensitivity calculations are all made using 43 antennas, 50 is assumed for the data rate as the SB will not run if 70 $\rm MB\,s^{-1}$ is exceeded.
 This figure refers to the 'peak' data rate i.e. the instantaneous value written out by the correlator.
-If the limit of $70~\mathrm{MB\,s^{-1}}$ is exceeded, spectral averaging should be used (or spectral windows removed) until the validation error disappears.
+If the limit of 70 $\rm MB\,s^{-1}$ is exceeded, spectral averaging should be used (or spectral windows removed) until the validation error disappears.

-The data rate of the ACA Correlator is also checked.
+The data rate of the ACA correlator is also checked.
 Exceeding the maximum data rate will though be quite difficult and is most likely to affect large TP mapping areas with four FDM spectral windows.